AjeetK/colormycode/README.md

     http {
         ...
-        include /path/to/hilite.me/nginx.conf;
+        include /path/to/colormycode/nginx.conf;
     }

-Update the project location in `hilite.me/nginx.conf` and restart nginx.
+Update the project location in `colormycode/nginx.conf` and restart nginx.

 Add this line to your `/etc/hosts`:

-    127.0.0.1  hilite.dev
+    127.0.0.1  colormycode

-Type `make run` and go to <http://hilite.dev/>.
-If static files don't load make sure nginx has rx permissions for the `hilite.me/static` directory.
+Type `make run` and go to <http://colormycode.herokuapp.com/>.
+If static files don't load make sure nginx has rx permissions for the `colormycode/static` directory.